 Over the ten-year period from 2012 to 2022, unemployment rates were lowest in 2019 in all four observed spatial units, with the rate in the city of Bonn at 6.3 percent.
 Due to the Corona pandemic, rates increased in 2020 and 2021.
 Despite the large declines in unemployment rates in 2022, the comparatively low level from 2019 has not yet been fully regained.

-In a comparison of the 20 largest German cities, Bonn is in the middle of all the cities considered with an average unemployment rate of 7.7% in 2021.
-All cities together have an average unemployment rate of 8.1% in 2021 (previous year: 8.2%).
-The cities of Munich (4.8%), Münster (4.9%) and Stuttgart (5.1%) perform comparatively well.
-By contrast, unemployment rates in the Ruhr area cities of Duisburg (12.3%), Dortmund (11.4%) and Essen (10.8%) are more than twice as high at the other end of the scale.
-Bonn's neighboring cities in the Rhineland have the following unemployment rates: Düsseldorf 7.8% and Cologne 9.3%.
+In a comparison of the 20 largest German cities, Bonn is exactly in the middle of all the cities considered with an average unemployment rate of 6.9 percent in 2022.
+All cities together have an average unemployment rate of 7.5 percent in 2022 (previous year: 8.1 percent).
+The cities of Munich (4.3 percent), Münster (4.4 percent) and Stuttgart (4.5 percent) perform comparatively best.
+By contrast, unemployment rates in the Ruhr area cities of Duisburg (12.2 percent), Dortmund (10.9 percent) and Essen (10 percent) are more than twice as high at the other end of the scale.
+Bonn's neighboring cities in the Rhineland have the following unemployment rates: Düsseldorf 6.8 percent and Cologne 8.6 percent.

 Unemployment rates of women and men

-A more differentiated look at the average unemployment rates for 2021 shows that in the city of Bonn, men are more affected by unemployment with a rate of 8.3% than women with 7.0%.
-In a similar way - although not quite as pronounced - this also applies to the Rhein-Sieg district, to North Rhine-Westphalia as a whole and to the federal territory.
+A more differentiated look at the average unemployment rates for 2022 shows that in the city of Bonn, men are more affected by unemployment with a rate of 7.3 percent than women with 6.5 percent.
+In a similar way – although not quite as pronounced – this also applies to the Rhein-Sieg district, to North Rhine-Westphalia as a whole and also to the federal territory.